trane/tst/Design.md

 # GameId is the product type of team_id and channel_id
 GameId :: (TeamId, ChannelId)
-TeamId :: Int
+TeamId :: String
-ChannelId :: Int
+ChannelId :: String

 # Players a product type of two players
 Players :: (Player, Player)

 # A player is the product type of user_id, name, and if they are the challenger
 Player :: (UserId, Name, Mode)
-UserId :: Int
+UserId :: String
 Name   :: String
 Mode   :: 'challenger | 'opponent